gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    * The 'group_senderId' parameter, if present, has as value the OSCORE Sender ID assigned to the joining node by the Group Manager, as described above.
 This parameter MUST NOT be present if the node joins the OSCORE group exclusively with the role of monitor, according to what specified in the Access Token (see {{ssec-auth-resp}}).
 In any other case, this parameter MUST be present.

-   * The 'pub_key_enc' parameter MUST be present and specifies the format of authentication credentials used in the OSCORE group.
+   * The 'cred_fmt' parameter MUST be present and specifies the format of authentication credentials used in the OSCORE group.
 It takes value from the "Label" column of the "COSE Header Parameters" registry {{COSE.Header.Parameters}} (REQ6).
 Consistently with {{Section 2.3 of I-D.ietf-core-oscore-groupcomm}}, acceptable values denote a format that MUST explicitly provide the public key as well as the full set of information related to the public key algorithm, including, e.g., the used elliptic curve (when applicable).

       At the time of writing this specification, acceptable formats of authentication credentials are CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC7925}} and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
 Further formats may be available in the future, and would be acceptable to use as long as they comply with the criteria defined above.